constantinadrian/gm_v2_unit_test/README.md

             | MAYER_STRIPE_WH_SECRET         |  < Stripe Webhook key >     |

-        21. Now we can push to github with:
+        21. Now we can push to GitHub with:

             ```
             git add .